Lalitdibyadarshan/TODO/README.md

 # TODO
-This is a MEAN app
+This is a Node + Express + Mongo test app